williamsburgsh-commits/Sentinel---Agent/README.md

 ## 🏆 Hackathon Submission

-This project was built for [Hackathon Name] and competes in the following prize categories:
-- [ ] Best Use of Solana
+Sentinel is purpose-built to compete and excel in this hackathon's key categories:
+Best x402 Agent Application
+Best Trustless Agent
-- [ ] Best Use of x402 Protocol
+Best Use of CASH
+Dark Research Prize
-- [ ] Best Use of AI/ML
+Best Use of Switchboard
-- [ ] Best DeFi Application
-- [ ] Best User Experience
+Best AgentPay Demo

 ## 🤝 Contributing